apache/phoenix-site/site/source/src/site/markdown/faq.md

 SKIP SCAN means that either a subset or all rows in your table will be scanned over, however it will skip large groups of rows depending on the conditions in your filter.
 See [this](http://phoenix-hbase.blogspot.com/2013/05/demystifying-skip-scan-in-phoenix.html) blog for more detail.
 We don't do a SKIP SCAN if you have no filter on the leading primary key columns, but you can force a SKIP SCAN by using the /*+ SKIP_SCAN */ hint.
 Under some conditions, namely when the cardinality of your leading primary key columns is low, it will be more efficient than a FULL SCAN.

+### Should I pool Phoenix JDBC Connections?

+No, it is not necessary to pool Phoenix JDBC Connections.

+Phoenix's Connection objects are different from most other JDBC Connections due to the underlying HBase connection.
+The Phoenix Connection object is designed to be a thin object that is inexpensive to create.
+If Phoenix Connections are reused, it is possible that the underlying HBase connection is not always left in a healthy state by the previous user.
+It is better to create new Phoenix Connections to ensure that you avoid any potential issues.

+Implementing pooling for Phoenix could be done simply by creating a delegate Connection that instantiates a new Phoenix connection when retrieved from the pool and then closes the connection when returning it to the pool (see [PHOENIX-2388](https://issues.apache.org/jira/browse/PHOENIX-2388)).